TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 Using negative indices can be very convenient.
-For example ``S[:-1]`` is all of the string except for its last character, which is useful for removing the trailing newline from a string.
+For example ``S[:-1]`` is all of the string except for its last character, which is useful for removing the trailing newline kutoka a string.

 How do I iterate over a sequence in reverse order?